Hiroshima: with the death of a city, the bomb comes of age

 On August 6, 1945, the United States dropped a nuclear weapon on Hiroshima, Japan – the first time such a catastrophic weapon was ever used in conflict.
 Three days later the U.S. released another on Nagasaki, devastating the city and ushering in the nuclear age.
-Over the next few weeks, Global Zero will explore what led to the bomb’s development, the consequences of its use, and where we’ve come since those fateful days in August.
+Over the next few weeks, Global Zero will explore what led to the atom bomb’s development, the consequences of its use, and where we’ve come since those fateful days in August.
 This is the sixth post in our series “‘My God What Have We Done:’ The Legacy of Hiroshima and Nagasaki.”

 On the morning of August 6, 1945, three B-29s set out from Tinian Island, southeast of Japan.
 The nine-man crew onboard the Enola Gay was tasked with what U.S. President Harry Truman had endorsed in the Potsdam Proclamation of July 26 if Japan would not surrender: “complete and utter destruction.”
 The destruction incurred at Hiroshima ushered in the nuclear age, and it is important to recognize that threat is still with us – and has grown exponentially.